wptide/docs/docs/services/sync.md

 The Sync Server is a Go binary installed on an Alpine Linux Docker image that polls the WordPress.org API's for themes and plugins to process and writes them to a queue.

+Unless you have good reason to set the `SYNC_ACTIVE` environment variable to `on` you should leave the server set to `off` and not bring up the container by running `make sync.up`.
+Turning on the Sync Server will put around 50k audits in the queue and will take days to process locally and potentially lock up all your computers resources.
+A better way to audit wp.org themes and plugins would be to follow the instructions found in the [Run Audits](/installation/setup#run-audits) section of the setup page.

 ## Commands

 | Command | Description |